cskordis/EFA-datorn-EFA-4-Computer/README.md

 # EFA-datorn-EFA-4-Computer
 The EFA-datorn (EFA Computer) is a simple, educational microcomputer featured in Elektronik för alla, del 4: En mikrodator i "slow motion", a Swedish electronics book published in 1983 by Berndt Andersson and Lars Asplund.
 Designed as a hands-on learning tool for beginners.

-# Overview
+## Overview
 •	Purpose: The EFA-datorn is a low-cost, deliberately slow-running microcomputer created for educational purposes, allowing users to observe and understand the basic operations of a computer’s hardware and software in real time.

 •	Context: Introduced in part 4 of the Elektronik för alla series, it bridges digital electronics and computer technology, building on concepts from part 3 (digital techniques) and complementing later parts (7 and 8).

 •	Target Audience: Hobbyists, students, and beginners in electronics and computing, with no advanced math or physics prerequisites.

-# Key Features
+## Key Features

 •	Simplified Design:

-o	The EFA-datorn is a minimal microcomputer with basic components, including a simple processor, memory, and input/output systems.
+o	The EFA-datorn is a minimal microcomputer with basic components, including a RCA CDP1802 processor, 128 byte memory, and input/output systems via toggle switches.

-o	Its architecture likely includes a basic CPU, registers, and a small amount of memory (e.g., RAM or ROM), though exact specifications (like bit-width or clock speed) are not detailed in available sources.

 o	Designed to be built with affordable, widely available electronic components, making it accessible for home assembly.